liun17/mock-ros2-web-server/README.md

 - This package is mainly working along side with a patient call button, with light indicator
 - the patient call button will trigger this whole call proccess via ros2 dds and websocket
 - Eventually `WEBRTC` will be used for video call

+* Tried with docker, but the problem is the network IP between external devices while using ROS2.
+* So it's recommendable to use `Ubunutu 18` with RCLNODEJS installed, and run the server without a virtual container.